 One of the biggest potential problems is that people who go on the gluten free diet often end up eating a lot more foods made with refined carbohydrates like white rice and potatoes since they are naturally gluten-free.
-These dietary choices can lead to dangerous spikes in insulin levels, which over time can cause obesity, Type 2 diabetes, and other serious health conditions (10).
+These dietary choices can lead to more dramatic fluctuations in blood sugar, overeating and weight gain, which over time can lead to obesity, Type 2 diabetes, and other serious health conditions (10).

-People who go on the gluten free diet without consulting medical professionals or reading articles like this one may find themselves inadvertently restricting important nutrients or increasing their intake of substances that pose risks to good health (such as omega 6 fatty acids found in many common cooking fats).
+People who go on the gluten free diet without consulting medical professionals may find themselves inadvertently restricting important nutrients or increasing their intake of substances that pose risks to good health.
 If due diligence is taken, however, it is possible to maintain a healthy balance of nutrients while avoiding gluten.

 No Weight Loss Guarantee

 For people who do not have an allergy or intolerance to gluten but who would like to restrict their intake for other reasons, there is no solid evidence that eating gluten-free results in weight loss on its own (13).
 Not all gluten-free foods are healthy, either, so it’s important that people who go on this diet also learn how to read food labels and know what they are getting into before diving in.

 Some people dislike the idea of eliminating certain groups of whole grains that contain gluten but do not share the same properties as wheat, barley, or rye.
 There is some evidence that these grains may offer numerous health benefits beyond what wheat products can provide (8).